MarcusSkynet/dct-qg/papers/common/notation.md

 When convenient, we annotate payload in bits and convert via $\ln 2$.

 ### Default dimension
-Unless a left superscript is shown, quantities are $D=4$.
+Unless a left superscript is shown, quantities are $D=4$ by default.
 We tag ${}^{(D)}(\cdot)$, ${}^{(d)}(\cdot)$, or ${}^{(2)}(\cdot)$ only when comparing across dimensions or when a quantity lives intrinsically on $\mathcal L$ or on the normal two-plane.